 Ayhan, Hozan and their little girl Nosin.

 This 26 and 27 year old couple have one, camera shy, little girl of three and a half.
 By trade he is a carpenter and works with computers, she is a biologist.
-These are educated people have left Syria because there is nothing left for them there apart from his parents.
-The war has destroyed their future and, if they do every go back, it will just be for a visit to his parents; a holiday.
+These educated people have left Syria because there is nothing left for them there apart from his parents.
+The war has destroyed their future and, if they do every go back, it will just be for a visit to see his parents; a holiday.
 These people finally arrived in Greece by boat, it took 10 days and then they were fortunate enough to be picked up by a large aid vessel.
-Her family is already in Germany, and they hope to be able to get a Family Re-Unification residency near them once they have completed the mandatary integration period of six months in their allocated German town or city.
+Her family is already in Germany, and they hope to be able to get a Family Re-Unification residency near them once they have completed the mandatory integration period of six months in their allocated German town or city.

 When someone is awarded residency, it is only for a specific country.
 They can move within that country but are not allowed to go and live in another European state unless they go through the application system again.